autopilot-rs/autopy-legacy/README.markdown

 	- MIT License
 	- The FreeBSD Documentation License

-<div id="pydroid-intro"></div>
+<div id="autopy-intro"></div>

 ## Introduction

-<div id="what-is-pydroid"></div>
+<div id="what-is-autopy"></div>

-### What is Pydroid?
+### What is AutoPy?

-Pydroid is a simple toolkit for automating and scripting repetitive tasks, especially those involving a GUI, with Python.
+AutoPy is a simple toolkit for automating and scripting repetitive tasks, especially those involving a GUI, with Python.
 It includes functions for controlling the mouse and keyboard, finding colors and bitmaps on-screen, as well as displaying cross-platform alerts.

-<div id="why-pydroid"></div>
+<div id="why-autopy"></div>

-### Why use Pydroid?
+### Why use AutoPy?

 * Testing a GUI application for bugs and edge cases
 	- You might think your app is stable, but what happens if you press that button _5000 times_?